apache/trafficcontrol/docs/source/admin/traffic_router.rst

 ``rtype`` Meanings
 ^^^^^^^^^^^^^^^^^^
+``-``

-:"-":          The request was not redirected.
+	The request was not redirected.
 This is usually a result of a DNS request to the Traffic Router or an explicit denial for that request
+ANON_BLOCK
+	The client's IP matched an `Anonymous Blocking <anonymous_blocking-qht>`_ rule and was blocked CZ

-:CZ:           The result was derived from Coverage Zone data based on the address in the ``chi`` field
+	The result was derived from Coverage Zone data based on the address in the ``chi`` field DEEP_CZ

-:DEEP_CZ:      The result was derived from Deep Coverage Zone data based on the address in the ``chi`` field
+	The result was derived from Deep Coverage Zone data based on the address in the ``chi`` field DS_MISS

-:DS_MISS:      _*HTTP Only*_ No HTTP Delivery Service supports either this request's URL path or headers
+	_*HTTP Only*_ No HTTP Delivery Service supports either this request's URL path or headers DS_REDIRECT

-:DS_REDIRECT:  The result is using the Bypass Destination configured for the matched Delivery Service when that Delivery Service is unavailable or does not have the requested resource
+	The result is using the Bypass Destination configured for the matched Delivery Service when that Delivery Service is unavailable or does not have the requested resource
+ERROR

-:ERROR:        An internal error occurred within Traffic Router, more details may be found in the ``rerr`` field
+	An internal error occurred within Traffic Router, more details may be found in the ``rerr`` field FED

-:FED:          _*DNS Only*_ The result was obtained through federated coverage zone data outside of any Delivery Service
+	_*DNS Only*_ The result was obtained through federated coverage zone data outside of any Delivery Service GEO

-:GEO:          The result was derived from geolocation service based on the address in the ``chi`` field
+	The result was derived from geolocation service based on the address in the ``chi`` field GEO_REDIRECT

-:GEO_REDIRECT: The request was redirected (302) based on the National Geo blocking (Geo Limit Redirect URL) configured on the Delivery Service
+	The request was redirected (302) based on the National Geo blocking (Geo Limit Redirect URL) configured on the Delivery Service
+MISS

-:MISS:         Traffic Router was unable to resolve a DNS request or find a cache for the requested resource
+	Traffic Router was unable to resolve a DNS request or find a cache for the requested resource RGALT

-:RGALT:        The request was redirected (302) to the Regional Geo blocking URL.
+	The request was redirected (302) to the Regional Geo blocking URL.
 Regional Geo blocking is enabled on the Delivery Service and is configured through the ``regional_geoblock.polling.url`` setting for the Traffic Router profile
+RGDENY

-:RGDENY:       _*DNS Only*_ The result was obtained through federated coverage zone data outside of any Delivery Service The request was regionally blocked because there was no rule for the request made
+	_*DNS Only*_ The result was obtained through federated coverage zone data outside of any Delivery Service The request was regionally blocked because there was no rule for the request made
+STATIC_ROUTE

-:STATIC_ROUTE: _*DNS Only*_ No DNS Delivery Service supports the hostname portion of the requested url
+	_*DNS Only*_ No DNS Delivery Service supports the hostname portion of the requested url

 ``rdtl`` Meanings
 ^^^^^^^^^^^^^^^^^
+``-``

-:"-":                                  The request was not redirected.
+	The request was not redirected.
 This is usually a result of a DNS request to the Traffic Router or an explicit denial for that request
+DS_BYPASS

-:DS_BYPASS:                            Used Bypass Destination for Redirect of Delivery Service
+	Used Bypass Destination for Redirect of Delivery Service DS_CLIENT_GEO_UNSUPPORTED

-:DS_CLIENT_GEO_UNSUPPORTED:            Traffic Router did not find a resource supported by coverage zone data and was unable to determine the geographic location of the requesting client
+	Traffic Router did not find a resource supported by coverage zone data and was unable to determine the geographic location of the requesting client
+DS_CZ_BACKUP_CG

-:DS_CZ_BACKUP_CG:                      Traffic Router found a backup cache via fall-back (CRconfig's ``edgeLocation``)  or via coordinates (CZF) configuration
+	Traffic Router found a backup cache via fall-back (CRconfig's ``edgeLocation``)  or via coordinates (CZF) configuration DS_CZ_ONLY

-:DS_CZ_ONLY:                           The selected Delivery Service only supports resource lookup based on Coverage Zone data
+	The selected Delivery Service only supports resource lookup based on Coverage Zone data DS_NO_BYPASS

-:DS_NO_BYPASS:                         No valid Bypass Destination is configured for the matched Delivery Service and the Delivery Service does not have the requested resource
+	No valid Bypass Destination is configured for the matched Delivery Service and the Delivery Service does not have the requested resource
+DS_NOT_FOUND

-:DS_NOT_FOUND:                         Always goes with ``rtypes`` STATIC_ROUTE and DS_MISS
+	Always goes with ``rtypes`` STATIC_ROUTE and DS_MISS GEO_NO_CACHE_FOUND

-:GEO_NO_CACHE_FOUND:                   Traffic Router could not find a resource via geographic location data based on the requesting client's location
+	Traffic Router could not find a resource via geographic location data based on the requesting client's location NO_DETAILS

-:NO_DETAILS:                           This entry is for a standard request
+	This entry is for a standard request REGIONAL_GEO_ALTERNATE_WITHOUT_CACHE

-:REGIONAL_GEO_ALTERNATE_WITHOUT_CACHE: This goes with the ``rtype`` RGDENY.
-The URL is being regionally blocked
+	This goes with the ``rtype`` RGDENY.
+The URL is being regionally blocked REGIONAL_GEO_NO_RULE

-:REGIONAL_GEO_NO_RULE:                 The request was blocked because there was no rule in the Delivery Service for the request
+	The request was blocked because there was no rule in the Delivery Service for the request

 HTTP Specifics
 --------------